invenia/blog/_posts/JuliaLangFeatures.md

 aslist(::Nonlist, x) = [x]
 {% endhighlight %}

-{% highlight plaintext %}
-None
-{% endhighlight %}
+#### Demo:
 {% highlight julia %}
-aslist(1)
+julia> aslist(1)
+1-element Array{Int64,1}:
+ 1

+julia> aslist([1,2,3])
+3-element Array{Int64,1}:
+ 1
+ 2
+ 3

+julia> aslist([1])
+1-element Array{Int64,1}:
+ 1
 {% endhighlight %}

-{% highlight plaintext %}
-None
-{% endhighlight %}

-{% highlight julia %}
-aslist([1,2,3])
-{% endhighlight %}

-{% highlight plaintext %}
-None
-{% endhighlight %}
+And as discussed it is fully extensible.

 ### 🕳🔙 Dynamic dispatch as fallback.

-All the traits so far have been fully-static, and they compile-away.
+All the traits discussed so far have been fully-static, and they compile-away.

-But we can also write runtime code,
-(at a small runtime cost.)
+But we can also write runtime code, at a small runtime cost.
+The following makes a runtime call to `hasmethod` to lookup if the given type has a `iterate` method defined.
+(There are [plans](https://github.com/JuliaLang/julia/pull/32732) to make `hasmethod` compile time.
+But for now it can only be done at runtime)
+Similar code to this can be used to dispatch on the values of objects.

 {% highlight julia %}
 islist(T) = hasmethod(iterate, Tuple{T}) ?
 List() : Nonlist()
 {% endhighlight %}

-{% highlight plaintext %}
-None
-{% endhighlight %}
+We can see that it works on strings, as it does not wrap the following into an array.
 {% highlight julia %}
-aslist("ABC")
+julia> aslist("ABC")
+"ABC"
 {% endhighlight %}

-{% highlight plaintext %}
-None
-{% endhighlight %}

-### 📇🔛 🧮 Traits on functions
+## 📇🔛 🧮 Traits on functions

- - We can attach traits to functions
- - becuase functions are instances of singleton types
+We can  also attach traits to functions becuase functions are instances of singleton types e.g. `foo::typeof(foo)`
- - `foo::typeof(foo)`
- - We can use this to do declarative input transforms.
+We can use this to do declarative input transforms.

 ### 💻🧠 Example: different functions expect the arrangement of observations to be different

- - ML Models might expect the inputs be:
+Difference ML Models might expect the inputs be:
     - Iterator of Observations
     - Matrix with Observations in Rows
     - Matrix with Observations in Columns

+This isn't even a matter of personal perference or different field standards.
- - For performance reasons there is good reasons to use the different options depending on what operations you are doing.
+For performance reasons there is good reasons to use the different options depending on what operations you are doing.

- - We shouldn't have to deal with this as user though.
+We shouldn't have to deal with this as user though.

+The following examples use [LIBSVM.jl](https://github.com/mpastell/LIBSVM.jl), and [DecisionTree.jl](https://github.com/bensadeghi/DecisionTree.jl).
+One could largely avoid this by using [MLJ's interface](https://github.com/alan-turing-institute/MLJ.jl) instead which takes care of this kind of thing for you.

+First we have some basic functions for dealing with out data.
+`get_true_classes` expects an iterator of observations.
 {% highlight julia %}
 using Statistics
 is_large(x) = mean(x) > 0.5